Organic Organization: What It Is and How to Build One

 When NOT to Use an Organic Structure

-Organic structures aren't always appropriate.
+Organic structures are not always appropriate.
 Knowing when not to use them is as important as knowing how to implement them.

 Stable, predictable environments: If your market, technology, and customer needs are stable, mechanistic structures can be more efficient.
 Utilities, manufacturing, and mature industries often benefit from standardization.